Jewish Community Foundation of Los Angeles

 Strategic Advice from Leadership:

-Rabbi Lerner emphasized that the Foundation has shifted strategy to support a "wider spectrum of organizations" to meet pressing community needs.
-This suggests openness to newer, smaller organizations alongside established legacy institutions.
+Rabbi Lerner emphasised that the Foundation has shifted strategy to support a "wider spectrum of organisations" to meet pressing community needs.
+This suggests openness to newer, smaller organisations alongside established legacy institutions.

 Workshop Participation: When available, attending the Grantseekers' Workshop is required and provides valuable insight into Foundation priorities and application requirements.